I’ve spoken to so many people who have told me that lockdown has led them to consider a life and business redesign.

 Following the tips below will ensure that whatever future you want to create will be grounded in what really matters.
 Which means you will feel more compelled to get there and it will happen with ease.

 This blog is written from the perspective of an individual, but this is just as relevant is you are a business leader.
 Now, is a fantastic time to reevaluate what’s important about the way the people within your business behave with each other and engage with your customers.
 Organisational vision and values are a tool to articulate what’s expected – maybe this has changed?
 Maybe this is a great opportunity to refresh and engage?
 With small tweaks the process below can be applied to a team – more info at the end of this blog.

 Start with your feelings

-Where you really need to start is with your values, but most people don’t know what they are.
+In considering your life and business redesign, you really need to start with your values.
+Most people don’t know what they are.
 Or they begin with vanilla words such as ‘family’ or ‘security’.
 These are certainly things to be of value, but they don’t describe why you value them – the feeling that you experience when you are secure, or focusing upon your family for example.

 Instead, begin by considering: